tkozzer/cxc/install_instructions.md

 ### Console Errors
 - Press F12 to open Developer Tools
 - Check the Console tab for any error messages
-- Look for messages starting with "X Color Coded Posts"
+- Look for messages starting with "Chrono X Chroma"
 - For Vue-related errors, check both the extension popup console and the page console

 ## Uninstalling

 1. Go to `chrome://extensions/`
-2. Find "X Color Coded Posts" in the list
+2. Find "Chrono X Chroma" in the list
 3. Click "Remove" button
 4. Confirm removal